Download the latest Kennaook / Cape Grim Greenhouse Gas data (CSV)

 Nitrous oxide has increased in the global atmosphere due to agricultural and land-use practices, in particular the widespread use of nitrogenous fertilisers.

 Nitrous oxide concentrations show relatively-weak seasonal variations (annual cycles) that vary according to global location and altitude.
 The major processes that contribute to nitrous oxide annual cycles include:

 - exchange of air with the stratosphere where most nitrous oxide is destroyed; and

 - transport of nitrous around the globe from source regions (the Northern Hemisphere is a net source of nitrous oxide, the Southern Hemisphere a net sink).

-The baseline nitrous oxide data displayed here from Cape Grim show both the annual cycle and the long-term trend.
+The baseline nitrous oxide data displayed here from Kennaook / Cape Grim show both the annual cycle and the long-term trend.

 Nitrous oxide is measured in parts per billion.
 A concentration of 330 ppb nitrous oxide means that in every billion molecules of dry air, 330 of those would be nitrous oxide.